Esdra Pontremoli: Biography

-Ezra Pontremoli was born in Ivrea in 1888 by the great rabbi of Nice Rav.
-Eliseo Graziado Pontremoli (born in Casale Monferrato in 1778 and died in Nice in 1851) and Bella Eleonora Olivetti (died in Nice in 1874, nephew of the banker Laudadio Formiggini), exponent of a wealthy family of bankers from Modena.
-On the maternal side, he is related to Angelo Fortunato Formiggini and Camillo Olivetti, founder of the eponymous typewriter manufacturer.
-He is the brother of Raffaele Pontremoli, uncle of Emmanuel Pontremoli, Roberto Pontremoli and grandfather of Aldo Pontremoli, Mario Pontremoli.
+Ezra Pontremoli was born in Ivrea in 1888, the son of rabbi Eliseo Graziado Pontremoli (born in Casale Monferrato in 1778 and died in Nice in 1851) and Bella Eleonora Olivetti (died in Nice in 1874, nephew of the banker Laudadio Formiggini), exponent of a wealthy family of bankers from Modena.
+On his mother's side, he was related to Angelo Fortunato Formiggini and to Camillo Olivetti, founder of the eponymous typewriter manufacturer.
+He was the brother of Raffaele Pontremoli, uncle of Emmanuel Pontremoli, Roberto Pontremoli and grandfather of Aldo Pontremoli, Mario Pontremoli.
 Influenced by the figure of his father, an exponent of an important dynasty of rabbis, he decided to undertake theological studies and become a rabbi.
 In 1844 Esdra Pontremoli became professor of Hebrew and French in the Foa College of Vercelli.
 In the following years he also became a professor of French language at the technical institute of Vercelli.
 In January 1853, he founded with Rabbi Cav.
 Giuseppe Levi (1814–1874), the newspaper "L'educatore Israelita", the first in Italy, which initially reports as a subtitle "Journal for Jewish families".
 From 1859 the subtitle will change to "Journal for the history and spirit of Judaism" which will remain until July 1874.
 On 2 January 1882, he was awarded, upon decision of King Umberto I, the honor of Knight of the Order of the Italian crown as recognition of the important propaganda in favor of the unification of Italy carried out through the newspaper "L'educatore Israelita".